-“A Downhill is characterised by the six components of technique, courage, speed, risk, physical condition and judgement,” according to the competition rules of the International Ski Federation.
+“A Downhill is characterized by the six components of technique, courage, speed, risk, physical condition and judgement,” according to the competition rules of the International Ski Federation.

 While skiers participate in training runs for the downhill event, the official competition is based on only one run.
 The course, which is longer than the others, includes fewer turns and has the highest vertical drop, which is what makes downhill the fastest alpine skiing event.
 Downhill skiers reach speeds of 80 to 95 miles per hour.

-The men’s downhill event took place Thursday, when athletes from Norway earned gold and silver medals, followed by a skier from Switzerland for bronze.
-The women’s downhill event is set to take place on Wednesday.
+The men’s downhill event took place Monday, Feb.
+7. The women’s downhill event is set to take place on Tuesday, Feb.
+15.

 The slalom competition consists of two runs.
 A skier’s score is based on the combined time of both runs.